 A late complication of renal transplantation is the recurrence of the original disease (diabetic nephropathy).

-It is mandatory for patients to be compliant with immunosuppressive drugs to avoid organ rejection and improve the quality of life.
+Patients must be compliant with immunosuppressive drugs to avoid organ rejection and improve their quality of life.
 Similarly, patients must also comply with the treatment of any underlying comorbidities.

-An interprofessional team educates and manage the patient with chronic rejection.
+An interprofessional team educates and manages the patient with chronic rejection.
+The team consists of primary care, medical and surgical specialists, specialty trained nurses, and pharmacists.
 Since this condition is life-threatening, the health care providers should advise the patient fully about all other treatment options, psychological support, and in extreme circumstances, consideration for an organ or tissue re-transplantation.
+Nephrology, cardiology, and transplant nurses provide education to patients and their families, monitor patient status, and direct feedback to the team.
+Pharmacists evaluate prescribed medications, check for drug-drug interactions, and participate in patient education.
+In this way, the team can improve outcomes.
+[Level 5]